ebrahimfeghhi/ebrahimfeghhi.github.io/_posts/2020-11-20-rnn_equation.md

 Here, we can see that the time constant in equation (1) arises from the exponential kernel.
 Also, subtracting the previous hidden state naturally emerges from taking the derivative of the well-motivated equation (5).

-In the artifical intelligence community, this is generally enough.
-However, in biology the membrance capacitance and resistance make it so that neural firing does not immediately follow the current.
+In biology, the membrance capacitance and resistance make it so that neural firing does not immediately follow the current.
 Quax. et. al model the delay in firing rate by adding a second equation to model the delay in firing rate.

 ![Firing Rate](/images/IMG-2565.jpg)